 On Wednesday March 18, 2020, the world lost one of its great humanitarians, Dr Catherine Hamlin.
 A living, breathing saint.
 For over 60 years, Catherine cared for the most vulnerable women in the world.
 As we look to the future, the responsibility to take up Catherine’s mantle and eradicate obstetric fistula falls on all of us.

 Catherine’s immense legacy cannot be done justice in 60 stories.
 Her legacy can be seen in the stories of over 60,000 women who have been treated at Hamlin Fistula Ethiopia‘s six hospitals.
-Her purpose, to eradicate fistula and ensure that every woman could have a safe and successful delivery, is borne out in the students and graduates of the Hamlin College of Midwives who are working in 80 Hamlin-supported Midwifery Clinics in rural Ethiopia.
+Her purpose, to eradicate fistula and ensure that every woman could have a safe and successful delivery, is borne out in the students and graduates of the Hamlin College of Midwives who are working in over 50 Hamlin-supported midwifery clinics in rural Ethiopia.
 Her values of compassion and dignity for all are at the core of the Hamlin Model of Care and Desta Mender, Hamlin’s Rehabilitation and Reintegration Centre.
 Her medical expertise and pioneering surgical work live on in the Hamlin Fistula Ethiopia’s training programs and its over 550 Ethiopian staff.

 The task ahead